Stick to Your Resolutions This Year (Finally!)

 So why is it that some people succeed and others inevitably fail?
 What is the X-factor that can keep you in the first group and not the latter?
 Motivation.

 You’re here for results.
-When you make sacrifices and don’t get the returns you expect, your motivation will decline.
+When you make sacrifices and don’t get the returns you expect, your motivation will decline, and it will be harder to stick to your resolutions.
 I often hear people say things like “Why am I torturing myself if I don’t look or feel any better?”

 If you’re not getting enough “juice” (i.e., results), it’s not for lack of enthusiasm — you’re already squeezing!
 Instead, the reason is that you simply don’t have the required plan in place — or as I describe it, you didn’t work on the front end of your plan.